conorbowles51/2DLevelGenerator/README.md

 ## Introduction

-This project is a tool for Unity's 2D workspace that allows users to create procedurally generated levels in the editor.
+This project is a tool for Unity's 2D workspace that allows users to create procedurally generated levels in the Unity editor or at runtime.
 It accepts a preset that will define the style of the level and then generates it and places tiles in the scene.